Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 1. Identify the main topics or categories

 The first step in creating a well-structured hierarchy is to identify the main topics or categories that will form the backbone of your knowledge base.
 These categories should be broad enough to encompass the majority of your knowledge base content.
-Some examples of main categories might include:

 2. Break down each main topic into subtopics

 These are more specific topics that fall under the main category.
 Once you have identified your main categories, the next step is to break each category down into more specific subtopics.
-For example:

 3. Break down each subtopic into smaller subtopics

 Depending on the complexity of your product or service, you may need to continue breaking down each subtopic into smaller, more specific subtopics.
-For example:

 4. Use a consistent format

 Using a consistent format for naming and organizing each topic and subtopic is important to make it easy for users to navigate the hierarchy.
-For example, you might use a format like this:

 5. Use clear and concise language